phisn/algebraic-server-reconciliation/docs/main.typ

 === Client side prediction <client-side-prediction>

 In the (fair) naive model, a client will only be able to apply their input $i^c_t$ to a state $s_(t - t^r_c)$.
-Therefore a client sees responses to their own input with a latency of $t^r_c$.
+Therefore, a client sees responses to their own input with a latency of $t^r_c$.

 While we previously showed an absolute limitation in seeing other players' inputs, there is no such limitation on seeing state changes to your own inputs.
 We define a prediction function $f^p: I^c times S -> S$ which only progresses the state based on one single client input $i^c_t$.
 We write $p^c_(t,d)$ for a client $c$, predicting from timestamp $t$, $d$ ticks to the future.
 Each client now receives state $s_t$ and directly applies their input to get predicted state $p^c_(t, 1) = f^p (i^c_t, s_t)$.
 Since responses to $i^c_t$ will be received in $s_(t + t^r_c)$, we predict the state up to $p^c_(t, t^r_c)$.
 This method is called client-side prediction and used in most modern games as it provides the client with instantaneous feedback - making gameplay fluent.

 The difficulty with this method is to apply new incoming host state $s_(t + 1)$ correctly.
 Given a client predicted $p^c_(t, t^r_c)$, it will receive a response to input $i^c_t$ in at least $t^r_c$ time as the state $s_(t + t^r_c)$.
 A previous state change arriving as $s_(t + 1)$ would override our predicted state $p^c_(t, t^r_c)$, making the game snap, caused by the time difference.
 The original solution to this problem is to not replace our current state but define a partial application function $f^"partial": S times S -> S$ which compares the predicted state with the actual state and only replaces diverging parts.
 During normal operation, the prediction will be close enough causing only rare desynchronizations, which will be visually visible as snapping.
-We observe, that some parts of the state will always diverge, if state changes are caused by other players or randomness.
+We observe that some parts of the state will always diverge, if state changes are caused by other players or randomness.

 One very popular game that is using a slightly modified variation of this method is Minecraft.
-In Minecraft, the game does not send its direct inputs, but its predicted state. @minecraft-netcode Most important parts of the state to be predicted are breaking blocks and all character movement.
+In Minecraft, the game does not send its direct inputs, but its predicted state @minecraft-netcode.
+Most important parts of the state to be predicted are breaking blocks and all character movement.
 The partial application does not happen at client-side, but on host-side.
-Therefore the host validates if the incoming input looks good enough and doesn't resimulate it if not necessary.
+Therefore, the host validates if the incoming input looks good enough and doesn't resimulate it if not necessary.
 When detecting diverging state, the host sends state corrections.
-Unfortunately this limits anti-cheat capabilities to how sophisticated the validation in the partial application function is. @minecraft-netcode
+Unfortunately, this limits anti-cheat capabilities to how sophisticated the validation in the partial application function is @minecraft-netcode.

 One major problem with client-side reconciliation is that finding a good partial application function can be difficult.
 The reason is that we are looking at divergences between $s_(t + 1)$ and $p^c_(t, t^r_c)$, therefore a difference in time of $t^r_c - 1 approx t^r_c$.
-Therefore even a perfect prediction will diverge on the scale of the round trip time.
+Therefore, even a perfect prediction will diverge on the scale of the round trip time.

 One alternative approach would be to not compare the current state for divergence, but memorize past states.
 Given an interval time of $t^i$, the client needs to memorize $n_"predict" = t^r_c slash t^i$ game states, which can be partial states.
-This solution unfortunately doesn't solve the snapping when divergences are found, since it forces the client from a predicted state in time $t + t^r_c$ to $t + 1$.
+This solution unfortunately does not solve the snapping when divergences are found, since it forces the client from a predicted state in time $t + t^r_c$ to $t + 1$.

 ==== Example of client-side prediction